Route Groups

 Step-by-step

-4. Path parameter route: pattern /{value} becomes final path /input/{value} and uses Get-KrRequestRouteParam.
+4. Path route: pattern /{value} becomes final path /input/{value}; read with Get-KrRequestRouteParam.

-5. Query, Body, Header, Cookie examples mirror the dedicated chapter but now share the same base path /input with different verbs (PATCH, POST, PUT, DELETE) to avoid collisions.
+5. Query, Body, Header, Cookie: same ideas as earlier, but now sharing the /input base with different verbs (PATCH, POST, PUT, DELETE) to avoid collisions.

 Verb strategy: Using unique verbs for the same endpoint shape lets you test multiple request data sources without conflicting route matches.
 You can change verbs to all GET if you differentiate paths instead.